ibm-cloud-docs/sell/service-parameter-example.md

 :   The description of the parameter that is displayed to help users with the value of the parameter.

 `parameters.required`
-:   A Boolean value that indicates whether the parameter must be entered in the {{site.data.keyword.Bluemix_notm}} user interface.
+:   A Boolean value that indicates whether the parameter must be entered in the {{site.data.keyword.cloud_notm}} user interface.

 `parameters.pattern`
 :   A regular expression that the value is checked against.